History

 Merger

-On July 5, 1936, under the leadership of the new Junkers General Director Heinrich Koppenberg, Junkers Motorenbau GmbH and Junkers Flugwerkzeug AG were merged to form Junkers Flugzeug- und Motorenwerke AG.
-In the course of the Wehrmacht’s rearmament, the company was eventually expanded into one of the largest armaments corporations in the German Reich.
+On July 5, 1936, Junkers Motorenbau GmbH and Junkers Flugzeugwerk AG were merged to form Junkers Flugzeug- und Motorenwerke AG under the leadership of the new Junkers General Director Heinrich Koppenberg.
+In the course of the rearmament of the Wehrmacht, the company was eventually expanded to become one of the largest armaments companies in the German Reich.

 2015